steinarsannes/DefaultLedgertransactiontext/README.md

 The default text is set up in General ledger/Journal setup/Default descriptions

-The texts marked "Project - invoice, customer" and "Projext -credit note,customer is not implemented.
+The texts marked "Project - invoice, customer" and "Projext -credit note,customer" is not implemented.

 The code needed to add this functionality is